WebAssembly/spec/document/core/valid/instructions.rst

 $${rule-prose: Instr_ok/ref.is_null}

 .. todo::
-   (1)  Erase Unnecessary parentheses, epsilon or ‘?’
-Symbol.

-   (3) Need to add more specific type - [ht to heap type] below is the official specification
+ below is the official specification

 * The instruction is valid with type :math:`[(\REF~\NULL~\X{ht})] \to [\I32]`, for any :ref:`valid <valid-heaptype>` :ref:`heap type <syntax-heaptype>` :math:`\X{ht}`.